How to Participate

 2. Submitting your registration

-Once you and your installer have determined that you are eligible, you must complete and submit an SRP Registration Packet.
+Once you and your installer have determined that you are eligible, you must complete and submit an SRP Registration Packet through the online portal.
 A complete list of required documents is defined on the SRP Registration Checklist.

 The Electric Distribution Companies (EDC) will be approving interconnection based upon the net metering and interconnection rules.
 (N.J.A.C.
 Title 14-Public Utilities, Chapter 8 - Renewable Energy and Energy Efficiency and Subchapter 4-Net Metering and Interconnection Standards for Class I Renewable Energy Systems).
 System owners are encouraged to apply for interconnection commensurate with submission of an SRP registration to ensure that the system built will be interconnected by the EDC or the Municipal Electric Provider, especially if the project involves new construction.
 Registrants are reminded that the SRP project acceptance letter does not constitute net metering and interconnection approval.